jungmannlab/picasso/readme.rst

 Using GPU for Fitting
 ^^^^^^^^^^^^^^^^^^^^^

 To enable GPU fitting, follow instructions on `Gpufit <https://github.com/gpufit/Gpufit>`__ to install the Gpufit python library in your conda environment.
+In practice, this means downloading the zipfile and installing the Python wheel.
 Picasso Localize will automatically import the library if present and enables a checkbox for GPU fitting when selecting the LQ-Method.

 Example Usage
 -------------